RobertDober/checked_record/README.md

 What is it?

-I cannot explain, but Ruby can
+Well depends on how you use it.
+Let us examine some of the possibilities

-## Some First Impressions
+## `CheckedRecord` is ...

-If you want a `Struct` with a nicer and saver constructor
+### Context ... a `Struct` with a nicer and stricter constuctor

 ```ruby :include
   class StructlikePerson < CheckedRecord